 You cannot move without colliding (facing each other) with anyone

-You cannot move in straight line, you have to take some zig-zig turn into the gaps between the people,
+You cannot move in a straight line, you have to take some zig-zig turns into the gaps between the people,

-Finally, you will reach the point ‘B’ let us compare to some physical phenomena
+Finally, you will reach point ‘B’ let us compare to some physical phenomena

-• Your body weight also will affect the speed you travel, the heavy you are slow you will move
+- Your body weight also will affect the speed at which you travel, the heavier you are the slower you will move

-You will be replaced by the one molecule of the solute in solution ‘A’(which contain high concentration of solute A) and other mass of people will take the position of the solvent molecules present in the solution ‘B’, as you and opposite people cross the road in the same way solute molecule will cross the interface and move into the solution B, at the same time solvent molecules (of solution B which are on opposite side) will cross the interface and move towards the solution A.
+You will be replaced by the one molecule of the solute in solution ‘A’(which contains a high concentration of solute A) and another mass of people will take the position of the solvent molecules present in solution ‘B’, as you and opposite people cross the road in the same way solute molecule will cross the interface and move into the solution B, at the same time solvent molecules (of solution B which are on the opposite side) will cross the interface and move towards the solution A.

-Molecule will have the rate as you have so it also covers a distance in zig-zig mode colliding with other molecules, the distance travelled per second will be the rate of diffusion, when certain fixed area is considered along the path which the molecule move than the rate become as the flux which is moles/ (area X time) and this rate depend on the molecular weight also and the number of molecule present which we say as concentration, the rate will exist till the molecule reaches the destination, that is the space in solution B to be occupied sufficiently and saturated with molecules of B, this state is called equilibrium.
+The molecule will have the rate you have so it also covers a distance in zig-zig mode colliding with other molecules, the distance traveled per second will be the rate of diffusion, when a certain fixed area is considered along the path which the molecule moves then the rate become as the flux which is moles/ (area X time) and this rate depends on the molecular weight also and the number of molecule present which we say as concentration, the rate will exist till the molecule reaches the destination, that is the space in solution B to be occupied sufficiently and saturated with molecules of B, this state is called equilibrium.

 s.no